letsGetToCode/calculator/README.md

 ## Project 🖥️

-This is a web project I created to trains my HTML and CSS skills.
+This is a web project I created to train my HTML and CSS skills.

-The challenge was to create an calculator app mimiquing the Apple Macbook's calculator app appereance.
-Also, when I developed the project I had no Javascript knowledge, so I decide to not use Javascript power the project.
+The challenge was to create an calculator app mimicking the Apple Macbook's calculator app appereance.
+Also, when I developed the project I had no Javascript knowledge, so I decide not to use JavaScript in it.

 ## Technologies 🚀
 This project have uses the folowing technologies: